Lab tests of RV lubricant and coolant samples reveal much about motorhome health.

 A kit includes a jar to hold the sample, a short piece of tubing, a registration tag, and a shipping bag.
 To draw a sample, you’ll need a small hand vacuum pump (which JG also sells); this ensures a more consistent sample than taking the sediment from the bottom of the oil pan.

 The kit also includes the necessary labels and forms, so the sample is ready to send to the laboratory.
-After the laboratory analyzes the sample, the results are returned to the owner within 24 to 48 hours.
+After analysis, the lab returns the sample results to the owner within 24 to 48 hours.

 To obtain an engine oil sample, first run the engine a minimum of 10 minutes.
 This allows the warm oil to freely flow through the engine and stir up sediment.
 The goal is a representative sample.
 Attach one end of the plastic tubing that came with the kit to the vacuum pump and insert the other end down through the dipstick into the crankcase.
 Attach the sample bottle to the other end of the pump and work the handle to draw the sample into the jar.
 Fill the jar about two-thirds full, remove it from the pump, and replace the jar’s cap.
 Dispose of the plastic tubing and clean the pump’s O-ring cavity with a paper towel before returning the pump to its storage container.